alalfakawma/wtimer/README.md

 I am thinking of adding these features in the future -

-- Google sign-in using Firebase (As everything is now stored in LocalStorage)
+- Google sign-in using Firebase (As everything is now stored in LocalStorage - Not sure about this one!)
 - Projects
 - Pomodoro Timer
+- Todo List
 - ~~Mobile Version~~

 ### Developing